CogentRedTester/mpv-file-browser/addons/addons.md

 | loadlist       | the browser is scanning the directory to append to the playlist |
 | script-message | triggered by the `get-directory-contents` script-message        |
 | addon          | caused by an addon calling the `scan_directory` API function - note that addons can set a custom state |

+#### Coroutines

+Any calls to `parse()` (or `can_parse()`, but you should never be yielding inside there) are done in a [Lua coroutine](https://www.lua.org/manual/5.1/manual.html#2.11).
+This means that you can arbitrarily pause the parse operation if you need to wait for some asynchronous operation to complete, such as waiting for user input, or for a network request to complete.

+Making these operations asynchronous has performance advantages as well, for example recursively opening a network directory tree could cause the browser to freeze for a long period of time.
+If the network query were asynchronous then the browser would only freeze during actual operations, during network operations it would be free for the user interract with.
+The browser has even been designed so that a loadfile/loadlist operation saves it's own copy of the current directory, so even if the user hops around like crazy the original open operation will still occur in the correct order (though there's nothing stopping them starting a new operation which will cause random ordering.)

+However, there is one downside to this behaviour.
+If the parse operation is requested by the browser, then it is possible for the user to change directories while the coroutine is yielded.
+If you were to resume the coroutine in that situation, then any operations you do are wasted, and unexpected bahaviour could happen. file-browser will automatically detect when it receives a list from an aborted coroutine, so there is no risk of the current list being replaced, but any other logic in your script will continue until `parse` returns.

+To fix this there are two methods available in the state table, the `yield()` method is a wrapper around `coroutine.yield()` that detects when the browser has abandoned the parse, and automatically kills the coroutine by throwing an error.
+The `is_coroutine_current()` method simply compares if the current coroutine (as returned by `coroutine.current()`) matches the coroutine that the browser is waiting for.
+Remember this is only a problem when the browser is the source of the request, if the request came from a script-message, or from a loadlist command there are no issues.

 ### The List Array